 Concentration in Aerospace Engineering

-Undergraduate UMaine Mechanical Engineering Students can obtain a Concentration in Aerospace Engineering by completing the following sequence of three courses*:
+Undergraduate UMaine Mechanical Engineering Students can obtain a Concentration in Aerospace Engineering by completing three of the following aerospace courses with a grade of C or better (effective Fall 2020):

 Aerospace Engineering is an ever-evolving and highly challenging career choice.
 Aerospace engineers are on the leading-edge of that evolution, involved in research, design and development of a wide range of fascinating vehicles, some traveling at astounding speeds through both air and space.
 These systems can include satellites, launch vehicles, fixed-wing aircraft, helicopters, marine vessels, projectiles, airdrop vehicles and an ever widening range of unmanned autonomous systems.